open-telemetry/opentelemetry-specification/specification/performance-benchmark.md

 ### Report Format

-All the numbers above should be measured by multiple times (suggest 10 times at least) and reported with below statistic values:
+All the numbers above should be measured multiple times (suggest 10 times at

+least) and reported with below statistic values:

 - Mean   : Arithmetic mean of all measurements.